Office of Postsecondary Education, Department of Education (Department).

 I. Funding Opportunity Description

-To qualify as an eligible institution under the grant programs listed in this notice, your institution must satisfy several criteria.
+Special Note: To qualify as an eligible institution under the grant programs listed in this notice, your institution must satisfy several criteria.
 For most of these programs, these criteria include those that relate to the enrollment of needy students and to the Core Expenses per FTE student count for a specified base year.
-The most recent data available in IPEDS for Core Expenses per FTE are for base year 2016-2017.
-In order to award FY 2019 grants in a timely manner, we will use these data to evaluate eligibility.
+The most recent Start Printed Page 12666data available in IPEDS for Core Expenses per FTE are for base year 2018-2019.
+To award FY 2021 grants in a timely manner, we will use these data to evaluate eligibility.

-Accordingly, each institution interested in either applying for a new grant under the title III or V programs addressed in this notice, or requesting a waiver of the non-Federal cost share, must be designated as an eligible institution for FY 2019.
-Under the HEA, any IHE interested in applying for a grant under any of these programs must first be designated as an eligible institution.
+Accordingly, each institution interested in either applying for a new grant under the title III or V programs addressed in this notice, or requesting a waiver of the non-Federal cost share, must be designated as an eligible institution in FY 2021.
+Under the HEA, any institution interested in applying for a grant under any of these programs must first be designated as an eligible institution.
 (34 CFR 606.5 and 607.5).

 The eligibility requirements for the title V HSI program are in part A of title V of the HEA and in 34 CFR 606.2 through 34 CFR 606.5.
 The regulations may be accessed at www.ecfr.gov/cgi-bin/text-idx?SID=bc12bf5d685021e069cd1a15352b381a&mc=true&node=pt34.3.606&rgn=div5l.